 How does your child’s school make this happen?

-But our design thinking and innovation are not simply to get students to solve problems, ours is a process for defining what the problems are in the first place.
+But the goal of Design Thinking and Innovation is not simply to get students to solve problems; Design Thinking and Innovation is a process for defining what the problems are in the first place.
 St. Andrew’s challenges students to imagine the future, the problems, the solutions, the possibilities — and in those moments we discover the original thinkers.

 For more information, including details of workshops on design thinking and other topics, visit the website of the Center for Transformative Teaching and Learning, www.thecttl.org.